vittorioromeo/quakevr/README.md

 For supported custom maps, please see [CUSTOM_MAPS.md](https://github.com/SuperV1234/quakevr/blob/master/CUSTOM_MAPS.md).

-### Vispatching
+### Vispatching/Colored Lighting

-The Quake VR engine supports transparent water, however original Quake maps need to be patched in order for it to work properly.
-It is therefore highly recommended that you "vispatch" your Quake (and Scourge of Armagon) maps.
+The Quake VR engine supports transparent water and colored lighting, however original Quake maps need to be patched in order for it to work properly.
+It is therefore highly recommended that you patch your Quake maps.

-Follow [this guide](http://fps.maros.pri.ee/index.php?event=1304) to easily "vispatch" your maps.
-Alternatively, search for the term "vispatching" online, or read the README provided with the [`VisPatch` tool](http://vispatch.sourceforge.net/).
+You can find the patch files [here](https://quakewiki.org/wiki/External_Lit_And_Vis_Files).
+Merely copy all the `.vis` and `.lit` files from the `maps` directory of the downloaded archive into your `maps` directory in your Quake VR installation's `id1` folder *(e.g. `C:/Games/id/Quake/quakevr/id1/maps`)* (this might break lighting on the level select maps `start.bsp` but shouldn't interfere with the actual levels.
+If you want, you can delete `start.lit` and `start.vis` from the maps folder to prevent this).

 Once your maps are patched, go through the options in the *"Transparency Options"* menu under *"Quake VR Settings"* to enable/tweak transparency levels.